List of Castlevania characters: Sypha Belnades

 Sypha Belnades, known in Japan as Sypha Vernandez (サイファ・ヴェルナンデス, Saifa Verunandesu), appears in Castlevania III and Castlevania: Judgment.
 She is a priestess, although she introduces herself as a vampire hunter to Trevor in Castlevania III's Japanese version, and witch of the church, who uses elemental magic in battle, Sypha hid her gender to become a vampire hunter, and fought for the church to destroy evil, despite her sister witches being hunted down by the church.
-In Judgement, she went on a journey to confront and destroy Dracula, but ended up in the Time Rift and took it upon herself to defeat those tainted by darkness, regardless of their alignment.
+In Judgment, she went on a journey to confront and destroy Dracula, but ended up in the Time Rift and took it upon herself to defeat those tainted by darkness, regardless of their alignment.
 After the Time Reaper is defeated, she is returned to her own era and continues her journey to destroy Dracula, but is defeated by his minion, the Cyclops, and imprisoned in stone.
 She is freed when Trevor Belmont kills the Cyclops, and aids him in his battle against Dracula.
 After Dracula's death, she and Trevor married, adding her magical aptitude to the Belmont bloodline.

 In the manual included with the Japanese Dracula's Curse, it is stated she lost her parents when she was young and was found wandering near a monastery in Wallachia, where she was adopted by the monks there.
 Judgment elaborates that she belonged to a coven of witches who were executed as a result of Dracula's scheming.
 Judgment's storyline reveals that Grant had carried a torch for her since their first meeting in Castlevania, but lacked the resolve to confess to her his feelings and let her slip into Trevor Belmont's arms.
 Despite this, Sypha is said to have missed her friend when he chose to refuse his invitation to her marriage, patching up their friendship only after Grant's return from the Rift.
 Sypha, Grant and Trevor are known in Belmont history as The Greatest Three, supreme friends and warriors who are an example for their descendants to follow.

 In Lords of Shadow – Mirror of Fate, Sypha Belmont, née Belnades, is the wife of Trevor and the mother of Simon.
 She tries to comfort Trevor when he learns of his parents' fate, and sees him off as he ventures forth to battle Dracula.
 Following Trevor's death, Dracula's forces are unleashed and she is attacked, telling Simon to escape as she is killed by one of Dracula's werewolves.
 Years later, her soul is found by Simon beneath Dracula's castle, though he is unaware of her identity, and she joins him to protect him on his quest.

 She is voiced by Charlotte Emerson in Lords of Shadow – Mirror of Fate.